andyguenin/nemoulous_poc/StrategyManager/README.md

 # Strategy Manager for Nemoulous

+IGNORE THIS FOR NOW.
+It is out of date!

 ## Prerequisites

 1. You are running on a Mac or *nix machine that has access to a bash-like shell